UN energy program to lift China fund

 "It will build these countries' capacities for addressing the important issue of energy sustainability," he said.

-More than 100 guests attended the launch event, including UN-DESA representatives, CEFC members and other invited guests.
+More than 100 guests attended the launch event on Friday, including UN-DESA representatives, CEFC members and other invited guests.
 The program included comments from Wu Hongbo, UN under secretary general for economic and social affairs, and Liu Jieyi, China's ambassador and permanent representative to the UN.

 The jointly launched initiative is a follow-up to a June 2012 United Nations Conference on Sustainable Development, also known as the Rio+20 summit.

-At Rio+20, member states acknowledged the need to reinvigorate a global partnership for sustainable development, which could be achieved in part by working with major groups to address major "implementation gaps", according to Wu.
+At Rio+20, member states acknowledged the need to reinvigorate a global partnership for sustainable development, which could be achieved, in part, by working with major groups to address major "implementation gaps", according to Hongbo.

-"One of the implementation gaps is that we do not know very well the best practices [for sustainable development] in the world," Wu said.
+"One of the implementation gaps is that we do not know very well the best practices [for sustainable development] in the world," Hongbo said.
 "That should be disseminated, shared and learned from.